 Nevertheless, the secretions frequently are perceived as being unhygienic and embarrassing.
 As a consequence, women try to keep their genital area “clean” in a variety of ways.
 The resulting treatments up to vaginal douching have not been planned for by nature though and affect the natural balance of the extremely sensitive area:

-• Embarrassing and, among others, pungent fishy odours originating from amines such as trimethylamine indicate a disturbed microcosm or even infections.
+- Embarrassing and, among others, pungent fishy odours originating from amines such as trimethylamine indicate a disturbing microcosm or even infections.

-• Bactericidal agents from deodorants and Co. unselectively kill all the germs and hence also the microorganisms required for a healthy flora and the respective pH level.
-Bactericidal substances such as the chloroaromatic triclosan should not be used in the genital area.
+- Bactericidal agents from deodorants and Co. unselectively kill all the germs and hence also the microorganisms required for a healthy flora and the respective pH level.
+Bactericidal substances such as chloroaromatic triclosan should not be used in the genital area.

 Too tight, too synthetic